BrandonJamesDemeritt/Name-TBD/README.md

 #Project Overview

-Making a game most likely, still in talks, this will be changed later, just for template.
+Making a game in Unity.
+Will be a top down 2d dungeon crawler with a co-op experience.

-Unity.